dqops/dqo/docs/getting-started/adding-data-source-connection/adding-data-source-connection.md

 using the graphical interface.

 For a full description of how to add a data source connection to other providers or add connection using CLI, see [Working with DQO section](../../working-with-dqo/adding-data-source-connection/index.md).
+You can find more information about [navigating the DQO graphical interface here](../../working-with-dqo/navigating-the-graphical-interface/navigating-the-graphical-interface.md).

 ## Prerequisite credentials